jklmnop10/vegnos/donate.md

 layout: default
 ---

-Support Vegnos by contributing to our initiatives. **We need $2,000 to achieve financial self-sufficiency this year.** Donations are tax-exempt.
+Support Vegnos by contributing to our initiatives. **We need $2,000 to achieve financial self-sufficiency this year.
+That's $167 for 12 months.** Donations are tax-exempt.

 * IRS Determination Letter
 * 2026 Budget and Financial Plan